xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The PREDICTOR subfolder contains files for prediction using RNN, VAE and VRNN (partially sourced from https://github.com/google-research/google-research/tree/master/video_structure).

-The config folder under keypoints_Prediction contains the yaml file of VoxCeleb dataset.
+The config folder under Keypoints_Prediction contains the yaml file for the VoxCeleb dataset.

-The checkpoints folder under keypoints_Prediction contains the trained RNN/VAE/VRNN keypoints prediction models using prediction horizon of 6 or 12 for RNN/VRNN and 5 or 15 for VAE.
+The checkpoints folder under Keypoints_Prediction contains the trained RNN/VAE/VRNN keypoints prediction models using prediction horizon of 6 or 12 for RNN/VRNN and 5 or 15 for VAE.
 Checkpoints for RNN/VAE/VRNN are named as "{Deep Learning Network}\_3883videos_vox_{# input frames}_{# output frames}" where {# input frames} and {# output frames} can be 6/12 indicates types of prediction.

-The log folder under keypoints_Prediction is the directory for saving generated videos.
+The log folder under Keypoints_Prediction is the directory for saving generated videos.

-The two pickle files under keypoints_Prediction are the keypoints corresponding to 44 VoxCeleb videos during inference for source image and driving video frames.
+The two pickle files under Keypoints_Prediction are the keypoints corresponding to 44 VoxCeleb videos during inference for source image and driving video frames.
 ## Checkpoints for FOMM model and keypoints
 Checkpoints for the FOMM model trained on the VoxCeleb dataset can be found under this google drive link. https://drive.google.com/drive/folders/1pachVtWHibzDi3E61jUmqFfz2hVxA1GX?usp=drive_link